 4 – Hiking to secluded beaches

 Mallorca’s Serra de Tramuntana is a mountain range that surrounds Port Pollensa giving to the region a unique landscape and endless possibilities for hiking.
 If you are a passionate hiker, you can visit Puerto Pollensa in Spring and Autumn to enjoy the trails without the heat of Summer.
 At Puerto Pollensa Tourist Information Office you will find all the details and maps of the area.
-Most of the hotel’s concierge can help you planing your hike adventure as well.
+Most of the hotel’s concierge can help you planning your hike adventure as well.

 We did two amazing hikes, both ended on stunning beaches where we cooled down with a swim and beers.

-The hiking from Puerto Pollensa to Cala Boquer is reasonably easy, the trail is approximately 6.5 km round trip, and the ascent is the only 150 meters.
-The path is rocky, so be sure to wear comfortable running shoes or hiking boots, flipflops are a big no-no. This hike gives you stunning views from the Tramuntana Mountains and ends in a small bay where you can swim and do snorkeling.
+The hiking from Puerto Pollensa to Cala Boquer is reasonably easy, the trail is approximately 6.5 km round trip, and the ascent is only 150 meters.
+The path is rocky, so be sure to wear comfortable running shoes or hiking boots, flip-flops are a big no-no. This hike gives you stunning views from the Tramuntana Mountains and ends in a small bay where you can swim and do snorkeling.
 If you don’t want to hike there, another option to reach Cala Boquer is by boat.
 There are no facilities on the beach, bring water and snacks if you plan to stay on the beach longer.

 Our second hike was from Puerto Pollensa to Cala San Vicente, 4.9 km one way with some hilly parts and stunning views.
 The good thing about this hike is that you can walk to the beach and then go back to Puerto Pollensa by bus.
 San Vicente is an urban area with restaurants, bars, kayak, and SUP boards for renting.
 My suggestion is to hike there in the morning and enjoy the day by the beach.